mysql/mysql-utilities/doc/man/mysqlserverinfo.rst

 .. option:: --show-servers

    Display running servers on the local host.
+The utility examines the host process list to determine which servers are running.

 .. option:: --start, -s